naasse/ibm-quantum-challenge/documentation/adr-2-nodejs-framework-choice.md

 ## Consequences

-* Loopback.io is driven by the OpenAPI spec, so we can begin with our API documentation
+* Loopback.io automatically creates an OpenAPI spec, if we code to proper conventions
 * My Loopback.io experience is zero, so a non-trivial amount of time will be spent on research and setup